German antitrust watchdog launches investigation into Apple

-BERLIN, June 21 (Reuters) - Germany's antitrust watchdog said on Monday it had launched an investigation into whether Apple (AAPL.O) was exploiting its market dominance, following similar proceedings into U.S. tech rivals Facebook (FB.O), Amazon (AMZN.O) and Google (GOOGL.O).
+BERLIN (Reuters) - Germany’s antitrust watchdog said on Monday it had launched an investigation into whether Apple was exploiting its market dominance, following similar proceedings into U.S. tech rivals Facebook, Amazon and Google.

 Based on new competition law rules specifically intended for large digital companies, Germany’s Federal Cartel Office (FCO) said it would assess whether Apple has a “paramount significance across markets” in a first step.